 You can define the traffic type permitted or not-permitted to the Internet.
-Note that this function requires time-scheduling to be applied to access control, you will need to create schedule rules first and then use PC Privileges.
+Note that this function requires timescheduling to be applied to access control, you will need to create schedule rules first and then use PC Privileges.

-Figure 74 PC Privileges Screen
+Figure 69 PC Privileges Screen

-- 1 Select one option from filtering function: - All PCs have access to the Internet: selecting this mode means that all clients have full access to Internet. - PCs access authorised services only: selecting this mode means clients can only access authorised or limited services. - 2 Click Add PC (refer to Figure 75).
+- 1 Select one option from filtering function: - All PCs have access to the Internet: selecting this mode means that all clients have full access to Internet. - PCs access authorised services only: - 2 Click Add PC (refer to Figure 70).